samebug/samebug-technical-documentation/integration/android-studio/install.md

 # Install the Android Studio plugin

+The plugin allows you to use Samebug directly from Android Studio (or [IntelliJ Idea](../intellij-idea/install.md)), get solutions or ask for help without abandoning your workflow.

 JetBrains maintains a repository of plugins and offers seamless installation.
 However, when something goes wrong you can fall back to manual installation.